skibidiyo/advprog-module6/README.md

 Refactoring reduces repetition and makes the code more maintainable.
 Before the refactoring, the if/else blocks each define and construct similar responses, resulting in duplicated logic for reading a file, calculating its length, and formatting the response.
 By using the (status_line, filename) tuple, we move the response-building steps outside of the conditional, reducing duplication and simplifying changes.

+# Commit 4 reflection
+In the updated code, an additional route (GET /sleep HTTP/1.1) is handled by introducing a 10-second delay before returning the response.
+This means that when the browser accesses the /sleep route, it takes longer to load because the thread sleeps for 10 seconds.
+Since the server processes requests synchronously, a slow route can delay handling other requests if many users connect simultaneously.
+This behavior highlights the importance of considering concurrency or asynchronous processing in a production environment.